AdaGold/js-calculator/README.md

 *  The program adds numbers accurately with both `multiply` and `*`
 *  The program adds numbers accurately with both `divide` and `/`
 *  The program handles divide when attempting to divide by zero
+   *  Simply print 'You cannot divide by zero'
 *  The program handles erroneous input.
 For example the user might enter `clown` when asked to enter a number
+   *  For erroneous numbers simply print something, if the user entered 'clown' for `num1`, 'clown is not a number'
    *  The program also needs to handle erroneous operators
+      *  Simply print in this case: 'unsupported operator'

 ## Optional Enhancements